CinquinAndy/notes-to-strapi-export-article-ai/README.md

 ## 🛠️ Installation

+### If you're a developer:

+To install Strapi Exporter, follow these steps (coming soon to the Obsidian plugin marketplace):

 1. Clone this repository into your Obsidian plugins folder (usually located at `<vault>/.obsidian/plugins/`).
 2. Enable the plugin in Obsidian's settings under "Community plugins".
 3. Configure the necessary settings (see the Configuration section below).

+### If you're a simple user:

+1. Download the latest release from the [releases page](https://github.com/CinquinAndy/notes-to-strapi-export-article-ai/releases/tag/)
+2. Move the downloaded `main.js` file & `manifest.json` to your Obsidian plugins folder (usually located at `<vault>/.obsidian/plugins/`).
+3. Enable the plugin in Obsidian's settings under "Community plugins".
+4. Configure the necessary settings (see the Configuration section below).
+5. Enjoy!

 ## ⚙️ Configuration